Pravez/ColoringWorld/DIARY.md

+# May 10, 2015
+* bugfix of falling platforms
+* falling platforms can kill dynamic bodies
+* bugfix of moving platforms

 # May 9, 2015
 * Added the jumping enemies who can jump on platforms
 * Changed a bit how physics access datas concerning how the bodies can move